Steelcase: Come For The Growth, Stay For The Value

 Another major risk is a fiercely competitive industry with public and private companies fighting for every cent in market share.
 What has me optimistic of the company's future is the consistent sales growth the company exhibits while companies like Herman Miller, HNI Corp. and Knoll saw some sales headwinds in 2016 and 2017 and don't seem to be recovering as well.

-(Source: Author generated / Bloomberg)
+(Source: Author generated/Bloomberg)

 Investment conclusion